Nursing — B.S. (standard)

-The Admissions Committee is looking for individuals who reflect a high degree of personal integrity, dependability, self-discipline, intellectual vigor, and a caring and thoughtful manner.
+The Admissions Committee seeks individuals who reflect a high degree of personal integrity, dependability, self-discipline, intellectual vigor, and a caring and thoughtful manner.
 Individuals who have held military health-care occupations, licensed vocational nurses, and individuals transferring from other nursing programs may qualify for advanced placement.

-Applicants seeking undergraduate admission must have the application process completed by the dates indicated in the following.
+Applicants seeking undergraduate admission must complete the application process by the following dates:

 - Spring Quarter—November 1